The Committees are an essential channel to deliver the mission of the CNCPI.

 - Developing and maintaining the internet site;

-- Negotiating, creating and/or following the profile and visibility strategy of the CNCPI and promoting the profession in salons and forums, on social networks, and on the internet in general;
+- Negotiating, creating and/or following the profile and visibility strategy of the CNCPI and promoting the profession in trade fairs and forums, on social networks, and on the internet in general;

 - Managing media relations to obtain greater visibility for the profession (articles and interviews with the Chair and CPIs);